andrewtrandev/Terminal-Project/README.md

 https://github.com/andrewtrandev/terminalproject

 ## R5.Purpose and Scope
-Program will entertain users by allows them to play a simple word game in terminal.
+Program will entertain users by allowing them to play a simple word game in terminal.
 I'm developing this to test out some programming ideas and features, I also like word games and thought it would be an interesting idea to try.

 ## Target Audience
 The target audience is for bored people looking for brain stimulationg entertainment and anyone interested in word games.